Apple Cider Kefir Recipe

 - Sterilize jar and lid by immersing in boiling water OR spray down with food-grade hydrogen peroxide.

-- Feed kefir every couple days with fresh juice and/or a scoop of EcoBloom to give the probiotics living in the kefir some natural sugars to feed on so that they stay alive and thrive (rather than turning kefir into alcohol).
+- Feed kefir every couple days with fresh juice and/or scoop of EcoBloom which gives the probiotics living in this kefir natural sugars to feed on so they grow faster (rather than grow slowly and potentially turn kefir into alcohol).

 Short Shelf Life

-The above is not true for juice kefir because juice doesn’t contain fat or protein.
-If you put a bunch of live probiotics into a jar of juice, then expect a fast turn around; a thriving product that needs more attention.
-The probiotics you add to the juice will get right to work at converting the fruit sugar within into lactic acid.
-So, unless you drink juice kefir each day you make it, then feed those probiotics every day or two with fresh juice.
+The above is NOT true for apple cider kefir because fruit juice contains no fat or protein, so if you put live probiotics into a jar of juice, expect a fast turn around.
+This is a thriving product that needs more attention!
+The probiotics you add to juice will convert the fruit sugar into lactic acid.
+Every day you have cider kefir, then drink some and add in fresh cider to feed those probiotics every day or two with fresh juice.

 Starting a New Batch: Transfer Instructions

-To keep juice kefir around longer then 2-3 days, feed it.
-Here’s how I do that for my family of 4 …. each morning when I pour us all a glass of juice kefir, I leave a small amount in the jar (about 3 Tbsp).
-Then I top the jar with fresh juice and leave the jar on the counter for a couple hours before putting back in the fridge.
+To keep your apple cider kefir around longer than 2-3 days, feed it.
+Here’s how I do that for my family of 4 …. each morning after I pour us each a small glass, I leave a small amount in the jar (about 3 Tbsp) then top with fresh cider and leave on counter 2 hours or so before putting in fridge.

-Say you are the only one drinking juice kefir.
-You might want to replenish with the same amount of fresh unkefired juice and put it back into fridge because there is more juice kefir then fresh juice, so it’s going to kefir even in the fridge.
+If you are the only one drinking your apple juice kefir then you might want to replenish with the same amount of fresh unkefired juice and put it back into fridge because there is more juice kefir then fresh juice, so it’s going to kefir even in the fridge.
 Does that make sense?
-This is my system, you might come up with a different one.
+This is my system, you might come up with one that differs.
 Keep in mind, I only keep a pint of juice kefir going at once because that’s what I find manageable.

-Below is another method of transfer that’s a lot like keeping a sourdough starter going.
-You feed it occasionally.
-Though juice kefir can’t be kept indefinitely like sourdough starter, you can extend its shelf life for weeks by feeding it.
+Below is another method of transfer akin to keeping a sourdough starter going properly by feeding it occasionally with fresh flour, maybe a bit of spring water.
+Though a juice kefir can’t be kept going indefinitely like a sourdough starter can, you can extend the shelf life for weeks by feeding it with fresh juice.
+I like to swap out the jar for a clean one too at times.

 Here’s how…